NetApp/terraform-provider-netapp-ontap/docs/guides/getting-starting.md

 ## Overview
 This guide will walk you though
-* installing Terrafrom
+* Installing Terrafrom
-* installing the NetApp ONTAP Provider
+* Installing the NetApp ONTAP Provider
-* creating a connection profile
+* Creating a connection profile
-* creating a volume
+* Creating a volume
-* destroying a volume
+* Destroying a volume
+* Handling resource dependencies

 ## Install Terraform
 Please follow the instructions on the [Terraform website](https://learn.hashicorp.com/tutorials/terraform/install-cli) to install Terraform.